UltraMessaging/UM_Wiki/wiki/Home.md

 I'm associating the general wiki with the ultramessaging.github.io repo because the repo itself holds a lot of miscellaneous files of general interest to UM.

 Sorry for not making it publicly editable.

+* [Lbmrd NAT Notes](Lbmrd-NAT-Notes.md) - explanation and demonstration of UM's "NAT" capabilities of the "lbmrd" resolver daemon.